|Click on the titles to listen. All compositions on

 Short version of the unreleased recording of a performance with Kazakura Shô at Fukuoka Asian Art Museum, organized by curator Kuroda Raiji.

-I have collaborated with Kazakura Shô 8 times: during the Megalopolis Aborigines Tour in 1992 (Berlin, Gent, Eindhoven, Nice), at Fukuoka Asian Art Museum in 1993, at NIPAF Tokyo and Nagano in 1995, and at the Neo Dada Exhibition（「ネオダダ一断面」展）in Oita in 1995.
-Except for the Nagano performance where he used piano strings attached through the theater, he used each time his well known black balloon.
+I have collaborated with legendary performer Kazakura Shô (founder of Neo Dada Organizers) eight times: during the Megalopolis Aborigines Tour in 1992 (Berlin, Gent, Eindhoven, Nice), at Fukuoka Asian Art Museum in 1993, at NIPAF Tokyo and Nagano in 1995, and at the Neo Dada Exhibition（「ネオダダ一断面」展）in Oita in 1995.
+Except for the Nagano performance where he used piano strings attached through the theater, he used each time his black balloon.

 This recording has been used in several compositions, in particular kura from undirected/dok and other compilations.